After Wisdom Tooth Removal

 - Take the prescribed pain medications every 4 hours until the freezing is gone and then take pain medication as prescribed on the bottle.

-- Restrict your activities the day of surgery.
+- Restrict your activities on the day of surgery.
 You may resume normal activity when you feel comfortable.

 - Use ice packs to the sides of your face where surgery was performed for approximately 3 to 4 days.